 Not far from the Old Town, the hotel is found above Miramare Bay.
 Walking to the city centre takes about 10 minutes or the bus passes nearby, keeping getting around nice and simple.

 All the rooms have sea views and even better, the indoor pool does too.
 I couldn’t resist sampling a few wines at the bar, which boasts a huge selection.
-No less than 180 varieties!
+No less than 180 different varieties!

 Got your heart set on hotels in Dubrovnik Old Town?
 There are only two actually inside the historic city walls and Boutique Hotel Stari Grad is one of them.